Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

 is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is? vā? i think sanskrit needs a self-aware recursive meta(in some sense of the word(s))grammar, and a sanskrit machine ('verse; physical manifestions (celestial, biobrains,..),..)
-/hypnoeeg|neurofeedback/ can see inside a childs mind, and we can guide them along; what do they "like", "not like",.. #intelli(g(en(ce)))warez
+/hypnoeeg|neurofeedback/ can see inside a childs mind, and we can guide them along; what do they "like", "not like",.. #intelli(g(en(ce)))warez arjuna' interpretive dancing based sign linguistic mudras based on sanskrit (the source of every"-thing"); how to cryptic message conference this is the physical mnemonic system; temple∘/sanskrit|vedanga/

 prabhupada; turns out mccomas is a scottish name they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)